OuyangWenyu/HydroSPDB/README.md

-# Streamflow Prediction in Dammed Basins (SPDB) with Deep Learning model
+# Streamflow Prediction in Dammed Basins (SPDB) with Deep Learning models

 ## Code

-Notice: ONLY tested in an "Ubuntu" machine with NVIDIA GPU
+Notice: ONLY tested in an "Ubuntu" machine with NVIDIA GPUs

 Clone this repo to your local directory.